dlcs/book/overview.md

 ## The DLCS API

 The DLCS provides a Hypermedia API for managing its resources.
 This API is built using the [Hydra vocabulary](http://www.hydra-cg.com/spec/latest/core/).
 While the Hydra specification is a work in progress, we have chosen to adopt it in preference to other Hypermedia vocabularies such as HAL or SIREN.
-We feel that having the DLCS API use the same JSON-LD standard as the IIIF resources will help developers build applications on top of it.
+We feel that having the DLCS API use the same JSON-LD standard as the IIIF resources it provides will help developers build applications on top of it.

 The API *entry point* is at https://api.dlcs.io.
-Credentials must be presented using Basic authentication over https.
+Clients of the API must present credentials using Basic authentication over https.

 A test version of the API is also available at http://dlcs.azurewebsites.net.
 This can be explored without credentials.

 ## The DLCS command line utility

-(to follow)
+As well as the API, we will provide a command line utility which can be integrated into batch scripts or used directly to interact with the DLCS.